pocomane/MiSTer_misc/README.md

 - It is very simple: you can read and fully understand it in minutes
 - The packages are distributed as github repository
-- It automatically creates wrapper scripts to recall package functionality
+- It automatically creates links and wrapper scripts to recall package functionality
 - It keeps the filesystem clean: all the software is installed the `/media/fat/misc` folder
 - TODO : automatic boot script ! ?